moretoend/hack2save/README.md

 It'll be an webapp where institutions (nonprofit organizations) can add jobs and volunteers can subscribe to its jobs.
 Not only manage this subscriptions, we want to make a clear environment for both sides know better who wants to work and with which kind of company a people will work.

-We ourselves are an open source project.
+We are an open source project.

-So, Welcome!
+So, WELCOME!

 ## Our technilogies